-When considering seating in a kitchen or bar area setting there three basic countertop heights that can be used.
-The most common height is level with the standard base cabinet height, approximately 36” off the floor.
-Another option would be bar height seating at 42” off the floor.
-The final choice would be the standard table height, which is approximately 30” high.
+When considering seating in a kitchen or bar area setting there three basic kitchen seating heights that can be used; Table Height, Countertop Height, and Bar Height.
 With each of these heights, there are general rules as to how much knee space is required for comfortable seating.
 The taller the height of the countertop, the less knee space is required.

 Table Height Seating